 - Do you allow members to have access to medical care?

+We are very concerned about our health.
+This is why we place so much emphasis on a healthy diet, getting regular exercise, fresh air, and rest.
 When we need the services of dentists, doctors, or hospitals, we seek them out.

 - Do you celebrate Christmas?

 The modern Christmas holiday is a collection of religious beliefs and cultural practices that have piled up over the centuries.
 While some of them might have some validity, the frantic materialism we see so often in our day leaves us cold.